top of page

 The wall is adorned with a poem from award-winning rapper/comedian Jester Jacobs, which highlights the challenges that face the cask beer category.
 Definitely topical under the circumstances.

 Text on a blackboard with white handwriting about cask beer, energy crisis, and pubs.
 Mentions "Talkin' Truths" by Jester Jacobs.
+This art installation hangs in the bar at the black sheep brewery.

 The restaurant area was quieter than the bar, but we were too late for lunch and too early for dinner, so it was to be expected.